 Assessment methods and Criteria

 The exam evaluates the knowledge of the topics covered in the course and the analytical skills developed during the course.
 For attending students, learning will be assessed through an intermediate exam that will take place in the middle of the course and a final exam.
-The two exams contribute equally to the final mark.
-Each exam is a written test which consists of a part with about 12 multiple choice questions, which contributes 15 points to the final mark, and two open questions worth nine points each, for a sum total of 33 points (equivalent to 30 cum laude).
+Normally, the two exams contribute equally to the final mark.
+Each exam is a written test which, as a norm, consists of a part with about 12 multiple choice questions, which contributes 15 points to the final mark, and two open questions worth nine points each, for a sum total of 33 points (equivalent to 30 cum laude).
 Non-attending students must take a final exam that covers all teaching material.
 The duration of each exam is one hour and thirty minutes.
 Students will have about thirty minutes to answer the multiple-choice part and one hour for the two open questions.
 A passing mark ranges from 18 to 30 cum laude.
 Dictionaries, glossaries and calculators can be used.
 The results of the intermediate test are communicated through Ariel.